Custom Provider

 <figure><img src="/files/9921b080ea5c385e33f453b54c4d430f138daeab" alt=""><figcaption></figcaption></figure>

-* If you are not sure of the exact model name, please refer to the official documentation provided by your AI provider.
+* If you're not sure of the exact model name, please refer to the official documentation provided by your AI provider.

 * Click the "Manage" button to edit or delete models that have already been added.